xorganic/runas-rs/README.md

 Options:
-  -u <USERNAME>            Username to run the command -p <PASSWORD>            Password for the user
+  -u <USERNAME>            Username to run the command -p <PASSWORD>            Password for the use
   -d, --domain <DOMAIN>    Domain of the user (optional) -c, --command <COMMAND>  Command to execute as the specified user -e                       Use the environment of the current user